technology-toolbox/website/content/blog/jjameson/2011/02/27/deployment-scripts-for-sharepoint-server-2010.md

 ---
-title: "Deployment Scripts for SharePoint Server 2010"
+title: Deployment Scripts for SharePoint Server 2010
 date: 2011-02-27T08:19:00-07:00
 excerpt:
   "A couple of years ago, I shared the scripts I created for deploying solutions